connectedbits/process_pilot/README.md

 step.signal({ message: "Hello World!" })
 ```

-Now the 'SayHello' task is completed and the process continues to the 'End' event.
+Now the 'SayHello' task is completed, it's result is merged into the process variables, and the process continues to the 'End' event.

 ````bash
 HelloWorld completed *